 At Downsway, English is taught daily and reading and phonics are taught in accordance with the National Curriculum and the Revised Literacy Framework, with work appropriately differentiated to match all abilities.
 We aim to foster in the children a love of literature and language and the confidence to continue reading and writing throughout their lives.

-Therefore in partnership with parents and guardians, we expect our children to be able to:
+Therefore in partnership with parents and carers, we expect our children to be able to:

 - Speak clearly and confidently in any situation